retest/docs/docs/recheck-web/usage/configuration.md

 The creation of a check triggers a screenshot capturing of the `WebDriver` or `WebElement` supplied.
 This screenshot is only used for documentation purposes and not the comparison (e.g. pixel differences).
 Since screenshot are quite slow and large, they may be changed or disabled by using a provided implementation of `ScreenshotProvider`.

 There is a global system property available to configure these screenshots.
 However, they are overwritten by the local option defined.
+This allows you to e.g. globally disable screenshots during test execution for performance reasons, but enable them locally during Golden Master creation.

 ## Properties